epicZeezy/myFirstMap/README.md

 # myFirstMap
 First time playing with google maps API and firebase.
-The next goal is to show user where the closest gyms are to their current location.
-This is currently a work in progress and this readme file will be updated as days/weeks continue.
-The ultimate goal is to Have an app where users can find nearby workout buddies.
-"Like tinder, but for workout buddies."
-More progress will be made the weekend of April 16th, 2016.
-Also, I'm getting more familiar with javascript.